WealthWaveONE

 Increasing your cash flow is Milestone #5.
 While the suckers gripe about how tight things are, the wealthy are plotting how to free up more cash flow.
 This means seeking out ways to earn additional income and better managing their expenses.
 Let’s investigate how to do this…

 Cash flow is the money you have available to spend or to save.
-After you’ve established… proper protection, your emergency fund and focused on debt management… you’re ready to zero in on growing your income.
+After you’ve established… proper protection, your emergency fund, and focused on debt management… you’re ready to zero in on growing your income.
 More income can accelerate everything you and your financial professional are working toward.

-You may feel like George—plumb stuck with your budget and finances—but after learning about the many options and ideas out there, almost everyone can find a way to get unstuck and create more cash flow.
+You may feel like George—plumb stuck with your budget and finances—but after learning about the many options and ideas out there, almost anyone can find a way to get unstuck and create more cash flow.
 Let’s look at ways to get you unstuck by finding your Fire-in-the-Hole Chili opportunities…

 Here are a few things you can do to increase your cash flow… - Create and stick to a budget - Develop a written game plan - Reduce spending on expenses like car and home insurance - Reposition your savings - Drop Private Mortgage Insurance (PMI) on your mortgage, if you qualify.
 Always remember, your financial professional can help guide you through these ideas and more.